-“This tournament has a rich history and tradition,” explains BVL Board Chair Darlene Baker.
+“This tournament has a rich history and tradition,” explains BVL Board Chair John LaSpina.
 “When you look through the archives, it’s clear that this tournament holds a special place in the lives of many veterans.”

 The event is conducted each spring, and is open to veterans receiving care at VA Hospitals, Out-Patient Clinics and Vet Centers.
 Five person teams roll a total of 45 games, which are then submitted to the Bowlers to Veterans Link.

-It is expected that more than 100 VA Hospitals and Vet Centers from coast to coast will field teams in the 2013 tournament, which runs each spring.
+More than 100 VA Hospitals and Vet Centers from coast to coast fielded teams in the 2016 tournament, which runs each spring.
 Some teams will bowl on lanes located at VA Medical Center campuses, others will head out to commercial bowling centers near the VA facility, and more will compete in a ‘virtual’ environment via video games.
 Separate divisions for blind, wheelchair and senior veterans help level the playing field, and BVL volunteers around the country will assist VA staff with scoring and coordination.

 “The BVL tournament affords our guys the opportunity to continue to compete on a national level in a sport they really love,” says Boise VAMC Visual Impairment Coordinator Valerie Duffy.
 “This is what they talk about all year.”